 *If you have small children, please let me know in advance.
 Many Cars, trucks and turret trucks run in the inner market and the market is generally for the professionals, not for tourists.
 In some cases, I will take you only to the Outer Market and Namiyoke shrine for your children's safety concern.

 *Tsukiji Inner market will allow to get in maximum 5 people including a guide.

-*As the Tsukiji inner market will close and the new market will open in Toyosu on Feburary 2017 (tentative schedule), this tour will be end on January 2017.
+*As the Tsukiji inner market will close in October 2018, this tour will be conducted by the end of September.